 Illegal drugs include marijuana and “controlled substances,” such as cocaine, methamphetamine, heroin, and ecstasy.
 If a person is under the influence of a “controlled substance” while operating a motor vehicle, the punishment is potentially extremely severe.
 Normally, a person under the influence of a “controlled substance” may be eligible for relief from criminal charges by taking drug classes (“deferred entry of judgment”) or (“Proposition 36″).
 The advantage of drug classes is that upon successful completion of the classes, the case is dismissed and no conviction for the drug charge will be on the person’s record.

-However, if the person is charged with both a drug and non drug crime, the non drug charge or charges render the person ineligible for drug classes.
-Although driving under the influence cases may have a drug use component, courts interpreting these statutes have ruled that a driver is ineligible for the relief offered by drug classes (dismissal, no conviction on record).
+However, if the person is charged with both a drug and non drug crime, the non drug charge or charges may render the person ineligible for drug classes.
+Although driving under the influence cases may have a drug use component, some courts interpreting these statutes have ruled that a driver is ineligible for the relief offered by drug classes (dismissal, no conviction on record).

 Driving while having marijuana in one’s blood